The Data the WP Health Plugin Collects

 Admin Check – Whether or not your site passes or fails the admin user check.

 Site Name and Description – The name and description of the site.
-We use this to categorize types of websites that are using QSM using pattern and keywords matching in aggregation.
+We use this to categorize types of websites that are using WP Health using pattern and keywords matching in aggregation.

 Site Language – The language the site is in.
-We try to get translations made for the most popular languages used with QSM.
+We try to get translations made for the most popular languages used with WP Health.